andersbogsnes/ml_tooling/docs/quickstart.rst

 * :meth:`~ml_tooling.data.Dataset.load_prediction_data`

-How to load in your prediction data.
+How to load your prediction data.
 When predicting, you have to tell ML Tooling what data to load in.
 Usually this takes an argument to select features for a given customer or item.

 .. doctest::